-ERL Emergency Robots is a civilian, outdoor robotics competition, with a focus on realistic, multi-domain emergency response scenarios.
-Inspired by the 2011 Fukushima accident, the ERL Emergency Grand Challenge can only be overcome when land, underwater and flying robots successfully cooperate.
+ERL Emergency Service Robots is a civilian outdoor robotics competition, with a focus on realistic, multi-domain emergency response scenarios in urban environments.

 To provide teams with realistic challenges that test their robots’ abilities to face real-world situations,the ERL Emergency scenarios have been carefully designed by the project partners and reviewed by an advisory board of experts in field robotics.
-All the experts have contributed with ideas based on their experience in robotics competitions and in the nuclear and disaster-response sectors.
+All the experts have contributed with ideas based on their experience in robotics competitions and in emergency-response sectors.

 The competition itself sees international teams of various disciplines and organisations surveying the scene, collecting data, searching for objects of potential interest and identifying critical hazards, all in a race against the clock.
 After successful years under the euRathlon EU-FP7 project (www.eurathlon.eu) and the European Robotics League (ROCKEU2 H2020 project), the latest iteration of the competition takes a step forwards as part of SciRoc, a project funded by the European Commission's Horizon 2020 Framework and inspired by Smart Cities.